MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/tcp-ip-connectivity-issues-troubleshooting.md

 ## Incorrect parameter in the TCP header

-You see this behavior when the packets are modified in the network by middle devices and TCP on the receiving end is unable to accept the packet.
-An example could be the TCP sequence number being modified or packets being re-played by middle device by changing the TCP sequence number.
+This behavior occurs when intermediary devices in the network modify packets, causing TCP at the receiving end to reject them.
+For instance, the TCP sequence number might be altered, or packets could be replayed by an intermediary device with a modified TCP sequence number.

-A simultaneous network trace on the source and destination will be helpful to check if any of the TCP headers are modified.
+A simultaneous network trace on the source and destination can help identify any modifications to the TCP headers.

-You will need to start by comparing the source trace and destination trace, you'll be able to notice if there's a change in the packets itself or if any new packets are reaching the destination on behalf of the source.
+Begin by comparing the source and destination traces to detect any changes in the packets or the presence of new packets reaching the destination on behalf of the source.

-In this case, you'll again need help from the internal network team to identify any device that's modifying packets or re-playing packets to the destination.
-The most common ones are Riverbed devices or WAN accelerators.
+In such cases, it is advisable to seek assistance from the internal network team to identify any devices that are modifying or replaying packets to the destination.
+Common culprits include Riverbed devices or WAN accelerators.

 ## Application side reset

-When you've identified that the resets aren't due to packet drops or incorrect parameter or packets being modified with the help of network trace, then you've narrowed it down to an application-level reset.
+When you have determined that the resets are not due to packet drops, incorrect parameters, or packet modifications (as identified through network traces), you can conclude that the issue is an application-level reset.

-The application resets are the ones where you see the Acknowledgment flag (ACK) set to 1 along with the Reset (R) flag.
-This setting would mean that the server is acknowledging the receipt of the packet but for some reason it will not accept the connection.
-This stage is when the application that received the packet didn't like something it received.
+Application-level resets are characterized by the Acknowledgment (ACK) flag being set to 1 along with the Reset (R) flag.
+This indicates that the server acknowledges the receipt of the packet but, for some reason, will not accept the connection.
+This typically occurs when the application receiving the packet finds something unacceptable in the data.

-In the below screenshots, you see that the packets seen on the source and the destination are the same without any modification or any drops, but you see an explicit reset sent by the destination to the source.
+In the screenshots below, you can observe that the packets at both the source and destination are identical, with no modifications or drops.
+However, an explicit reset is sent by the destination to the source.

 Source-side trace: